scarv/xcrypto/README.md

 - The ISE specification will be found in `${XC_HOME}/docs/specification.pdf`
 - Documentation on the *reference implementation* of the ISE willl be found in `${XC_HOME}/docs/implementation.pdf`.
+- Pre-built documentation for the specification and implementation can be found on the [releases](https://github.com/scarv/xcrypto/releases) page.

 Depending on how Yosys is installed, one should also set the `YS_INSTALL` environment variable such that `${YS_INSTALL}/yosys` is a valid path to the